MobilityData/mobility-feed-api/README.md

 `docker-compose --env-file ./config/.env.local  up schemaspy -d --force-recreate` which will update your local instance of the database and the related schema documentation located in `docs/schemapy-dev/index.html`.

-- Reset the local database and apply liquibase changes(Only on schema changes) This command is very useful when switching from branch to branch which can potentially have different DB schema definitions.
+- Reset the local database and apply liquibase changes(Only on schema changes) This command is very useful when switching branches that potentially have different DB schema definitions.
 **All the data within the database will be lost**

 ```bash